sciguy1121/Community-Mod-1/README.md

 			cman8396,
 			MrTransman99,
 			Jeffrey Aldrich

+No longer contributing*	  - smigolpol

+*People who contributed to this project, but decided to quit contributing to it.
 ### Details
 ####About
-Technicraft is a community mod for Minecraft v1.5 that incorporates advanced machinery with a brand new dimension to bring you a fantastic gameplay experience.
+Technicraft is a community mod for Minecraft v1.6.1 that incorporates advanced machinery with a brand new dimension to bring you a fantastic gameplay experience.

 Technicraft was originally started by Sciguy1121.
 It's aim is to bring the modding community together to make one big mod with dozens of contributors.